Counsellor: job description

 Counsellors listen to, empathise with, encourage and help to empower individuals.
 The nature of problems encountered varies according to the setting, but counsellors do not deal with seriously disturbed clients and they do not give advice.
 Referral and liaison with other agencies is a feature of the work.

 Vacancies arise within dedicated counselling services, general practices, hospitals, secondary schools, colleges, universities, or larger companies.
 Promotion is normally into managerial roles, but opportunities are limited as most counselling departments are very small.

 Vacancies are advertised in a variety of publications including The Guardian, Community Care, Nursing Times, and Opportunities.

 Some counsellors are successfully self-employed, although this is only possible if you have a good network of contacts for referrals.

-Additionally, there is a diverse range of part-time counselling skills courses available, which can be a useful starting point.
-As previous experience is required, counselling is not normally a first career choice, and many people enter the profession later in life.
+As further experience is required, counselling is not normally a first career choice, and many people enter the profession later in life.
 Experience can be gained through direct approaches to employers, voluntary work, job shadowing and networking.

 - Listening skills

 - Sensitivity and empathy

 - Ability to relate to a wide range of people